In Soviet Russia, time manages YOU!

 In some poly relationships, people often do set up regular “date nights” with specific partners so that everyone has a sense of what to expect from the schedule.
 That’s an awesome tool to help let everyone know what to expect—though I would say that it’s also important to be somewhat flexible about it.
 Life isn’t always tidy, and should a conflict come up or should a partner become ill or injured, I think it’s reasonable to be able to rearrange the schedule without causing undue grief.

 Regular date nights are a great way to help nurture any relationship, even a monogamous one.
 They create a setting where the people involved can get back in touch with the romantic part of the relationship, free of distractions like chores, housework, and kids.
 Sometimes, polyamory actually makes this easier; when you have more than two people involved, it becomes easier to have one person take care of the little things that always seem to need taking care of while the other people spend alone time together.
-As long as the same opportunities are available to everyone, and everyone involved treats one another compassionately and without resentment, this actually helps all the relationships to blossom.
+As long as the same opportunities are available to everyone, and everyone involved treats one another compassionately and without resentment, this actually helps all your relationships to blossom.

 I’m still concerned about the amount of time I might lose if my partner takes another partner.
 What’s wrong with just limiting the amount of time she spends with any new lover from the get-go?